 - The purpose of the trip should be clearly to educate as well as entertain clients, such that they become motivated to care about wild cetaceans and their habitats.

-- The operator should respect the animals first and the clients second - those "guaranteeing" a whale sighting should not be trusted.
+- The operator should respect the animals first and the clients second—those “guaranteeing” a whale sighting should not be trusted.

-- Operator vessels should be fit for the purpose, should have a current permit (if required), should be operated so as not to impact the normal behavior of the animals, respect minimum approaching distances and speeds, never approach a whale head on, and limit time spent near the animals.
+- Operator vessels should be fit for the purpose, should have a current permit (if required), should be operated so as not to impact the normal behavior of the animals, respect minimum approach distances and speeds, never approach a whale head on, and limit time spent near the animals.

 - Clients should never be allowed to touch, feed or throw things to the animals.
 AWI does not encourage swimming with wild cetaceans, particularly by commercial operators, as it adds a dimension of intrusion into the lives of these free-living animals.

 - Good operators should know their whales, their habits and threats, and should share the information with clients, such that they come away from the experience knowing more about the animals than when they started out.